dbrugne/donut/README.md

 * Social
   * Follow profile (= friend)
   * Add a "Friends are in rooms" list
+* (refactor) Database on MongoDb
+* Develop mobile version with SenchaTouch
+* (refactor) Server on node.js/socket.io

 Idea box:
 * (social) Like a message
 * Each user can black-list other users
 * Store messages and history in localstorage
 * (social) Automatic mention of a user in a message
+* Public mod for a room (all the content is visible by anyone)
+* Anonymous person allowed (could be blocked by room)
+* Give ability to a room owner to "suspend a room" temporarily